InterCity 125: Replacements

 The first partial replacement of HSTs occurred from 1988 on the East Coast Main Line, with the introduction of the InterCity 225 when the line to Edinburgh was electrified.
 Some were retained for services to Aberdeen, Inverness, Skipton, Bradford and Hull.

-As the Intercity 125 fleet has become old compared to most stock used in passenger service, it has been recognised that it is near the end of its service life.
-More recently, HSTs have been replaced (or augmented) by high-speed DMUs such as the Bombardier Voyagers and the UK express version of the Alstom Coradia.
-These DMUs have better acceleration than the HST due to a higher power/weight ratio, with greater efficiency and braking performance in addition.
+As the InterCity 125 fleet aged, it became increasingly recognised that the train was nearing the end of its service life.
+More recently, HSTs have been replaced (or augmented) by high-speed Diesel multiple units (DMUs), such as the Bombardier Voyagers and the UK express version of the Alstom Coradia.
+These DMUs have better acceleration than the HST, due to a higher power/weight ratio, with greater efficiency and braking performance.